ChristianVisintin/studying-rust/README.md

 ### Minigrep

 The same IOProject you can find at chapter 12 of the rust programming language book, but made following my ideas.

+### FunctionalFeatures

+A program which shows the function features (closures and iterators) of the Rust language.

 ## License